-Students who fail to enrol in General Education subjects at the times designated for their course may apply to the Director of the Centre for Liberal and General Studies to enrol late in the first two weeks of session.
+Students who fail to enrol in General Education subjects at the times designated for their course may apply to the Centre for Liberal and General Studies for approval to enrol late in the first two weeks of session.

 How are places in subjects allocated?